+- PLACE IN FLOAT - F. Wing Cylinders (#2) with Down Pressure:

-F. Wing Cylinders (#4): During operation, the wing circuit hydraulics need to be engaged constantly from the tractor, in the extended direction.
+During operation, the wing circuit hydraulics need to be engaged constantly from the tractor, in the extended direction.
 This will ensure constant down pressure is applied to the wings and the machine can still contour over uneven terrain effectively.
-(Refer to your tractor's manual for proper procedures.)